varunchauhan49/table-view/README.md

 React table module to add a dynamic table on your react page.

 ## Installation
-- To install just git clone this repository and install dependencies using `yarn instal`
+- To install just git clone this repository and install dependencies using `yarn install`
 - To start the app use `yarn start` and to test this app use `yarn test`

 ## API Flow